-For an automobile you lease, the safeharbor value is:
+For an automobile you lease, you can use any of the following as the safe-harbor value.

-- 1) The manufacturer's invoice price (including options) plus 4%, - The manufacturer's suggested retail price less 8% (including sales tax, title, and other expenses of purchase), or - The retail value of the automobile reported by a nationally recognized pricing source, if that retail value is reasonable for that automobile.
+- 1) The manufacturer's invoice price (including options) plus 4%. - The manufacturer's suggested retail price minus 8% (including sales tax, title, and other expenses of purchase). - The retail value of the automobile reported by a nationally recognized pricing source if that retail value is reasonable for that automobile.

 Items included in annual lease value table.
-Each annual lease value in the table includes the FMV of maintenance and insurance services for the automobile.
+Each annual lease value in the table includes the FMV of maintenance and insurance for the automobile.
 Do not reduce this value by the FMV of any of these services that you did not provide.
 For example, do not reduce the annual lease value by the FMV of a maintenance service contract or insurance you did not provide.
-(You can take into account the services actually provided for the automobile by using the general valuation rule, discussed earlier.)
+(You can take into account the services actually provided for the automobile by using the general valuation rule discussed earlier.)

 Items not included.
 The annual lease value does not include the FMV of fuel you provide to an employee for personal use, regardless of whether you provide it, reimburse its cost, or have it charged to you.
 You must include the value of the fuel separately in the employee's wages.
 You can value fuel you provided at FMV or at 5.5 cents per mile for all miles driven by the employee.
-However, you cannot value at 5.5 cents per mile fuel you provide for miles driven outside the United States (including its possessions and territories), Canada, and Mexico.
+However, you cannot value at 5.5 conts per mile fuel you provide for miles driven outside the United States (including its possessions and territories), Canada, and Mexico.